North Korea confirms mystery woman is leader's wife

 Since then he has taken a more glitzy approach, at least on the surface, to ruling a country which is locked in a stand-off with the West over its nuclear weapons programme.

-Since the end of the official mourning period, the youngest Kim to rule North Korea has been seen laughing with fusty old generals, gesticulating in delight at a military parade and, the biggest shock of all, speaking.
-Most North Koreans never heard his father speak.
+Once the official mourning period was over, the youngest Kim to rule North Korea was seen laughing with fusty old generals, gesticulating in delight at a military parade and, the biggest shock of all, speaking.
+Most North Koreans went to their graves never having seen Kim the elder speak.

-A U.S. official said the state media report stating that Kim was married was unusual by north Korean standards and added: "the unveiling of the attractive wife could be part of an effort to enhance Kim's image.

-"Regime propaganda seems to be focused on building a charismatic and modern image for the young leader," said the official, speaking on condition of anonymity.

-Kim has worked steadily to impose his own stamp on the top leadership of North Korea, and on Sunday ousted Vice Marshal Ri Yong-ho, the country's leading military figure, who was seen as close to Kim Jong-il.
+Kim the younger has steadily worked to impose his own stamp on the top leadership of North Korea, and on Sunday ousted Vice Marshal Ri Yong-ho, the country's leading military figure, who was seen as close to Kim Jong-il.

 Kim was named marshal of the army in a move that adds to his glittering array of titles and cements his power.
 He already heads the Workers' Party of Korea and is First Chairman of the National Defence Commission.